seokjoon27/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**
 1. User enters the command: reset all.
-2. System validates the command format.
+2. System validates the format.
-3. System sets all contacts’ payment status to unpaid.
+3. System updates every contact’s payment status to unpaid.
-4. System displays message: "Payment status of all contacts has been reset to unpaid."
+4. System displays success message: "Payment status of all contacts has been reset to unpaid."
    Use case ends.